Inside Ubisoft’s Mission to Bridge Traditional Gaming With Blockchain Without Sacrificing Player Experience

 Are there any challenges in attracting developers from Web2 to Web3?

 For us, it’s not really an issue because we decided to work with partners who are already in the Web3 space.
-For this game, we’re working with Oasis, a gaming blockchain, so these guys know what they’re doing.
+For this game, we’re working with Oasys, a gaming blockchain, so these guys know what they’re doing.
 I believe that partnerships are crucial.
 If traditional developers want to move fast and make the most of blockchain tech, it’s easier and faster to work with seasoned Web3 developers.
 My goal as a game developer is to keep my team focused on building a great game, so the tech should support that and not be a burden.

 What are some key design elements of Web3 that you should focus on to create richer and more narrative-driven games to appeal to more traditional players?